ishankarpe/Curry-Heaven/index.md

 My mom has a love and passion for cooking and I have seen my mom trying out new dishes and then I started slowly helping her in easy things like stirring the curry, garnishing the food, and more.
 Then this summer during the lockdown I wanted to try something new with my mom that involves cooking, under my mom's guidance I decided to learn how to cook pancakes.
 When I tried to cook the pancake for the first time I had some difficulties like pouring the batter into the pan, adjusting the temperature, and flipping the pancake.
 It took me a few days to get the hang of it, but soon I was able to make pancakes all by myself without any help.

 Then later on I started learning how to make dosas, sandwiches, and omelets.
 That is how I got my interest in cooking.
-I am still learning how to make new dishes like Indian dishes on the weekends.
+I am still learning to make new dishes like Indian dishes on the weekends.
 I am looking forward to making Thai, Chinese, Italian food, and different kinds of food.

 ## Dish 1.
 Paneer Butter Masala.
 ![](20201011_200142.jpg)